pfeff/pfeff.github.com/_posts/2014-11-12-testing-an-om-component.md

 what Om and clojurescript are.
 I extracted this piece from a larger work in progress which will hopefully be available soon.

-If you go the the GitHub project page for Om, you will find a small section on testing Om components.
+If you go the GitHub project page for Om, you will find a small section on testing Om components.
 This is basically just a pointer to a project built on Om, and the implied message is that you should read the source.
 Well, I went ahead and did that for you and this is what I found.